-There are a number of other factors that play into Oregon’s lower PCPI, and it makes for a complex issue.
+There are a number of other factors that play into Oregon’s lower PCPI.
 These factors include lower earnings by proprietors, a net outflow of commuter wages, a shorter average workweek, more part-time work, cost of living, and more.

 Per Capita Personal Income in Oregon’s Counties

 Per capita personal income also varies between states and counties, and by metro and nonmetro areas.
 A look at county numbers shows high variability in PCPI.
 In general, PCPI is higher in the Portland and Bend area and along the Columbia Gorge.
-Sherman County, a nonmetro area, actually had the highest PCPI in 2016 at $55,846.
+Washington County had the highest PCPI in 2017 at $57,331.

-The three major components of per capita personal income – net earnings; transfer receipts; and dividends, interest, and rent – make up different portions of counties’ PCPI.
+The three major components of per capita personal income – net earnings; transfer receipts; dividends, interest, and rent – make up different portions of counties’ PCPI.
 In general, counties with higher PCPI have a higher percentage of PCPI attributable to net earnings.
-Per capita net earnings made up 66.3 percent of PCPI in Washington County and 60.4 percent in Multnomah and Clackamas counties.
-In Malheur County, per capita net earnings made up just 24.6 percent of PCPI.
+Per capita net earnings made up 68.0 percent of PCPI in Washington County and 66.5 percent in Multnomah County.
+In Wheeler County, per capita net earnings made up just 35.5 percent of PCPI.

 Areas with a higher concentration of older residents can show lower PCPI.
-In Oregon, Malheur County ($29,714) and Jefferson County ($32,670) had the lowest PCPI.
-The reason is that as people leave the labor force, they have likely passed their peak earning years, and therefore have less contribution to the net earnings component of personal income.
+In Oregon, Malheur County ($30,231) and Jefferson County ($31,543) had the lowest PCPI.
+The reason an older population tends to have lower PCPI is that as people leave the labor force, they have often passed their peak earning years, and therefore have less contribution to the net earnings component of PCPI.
 Remember PCPI represents income, rather than wealth.
-Older residents may have substantial wealth, but not have as much relative income, unless it was income-generating investments that would show up in the “dividends, interest, and rent” portion of PCPI.
+Older residents may have substantial wealth, but do not have as much relative income, unless it was income-generating investments that would show up in the “dividends, interest, and rent” portion of PCPI.

 Metro and Nonmetro

 Metro areas across Oregon tend to have higher per capita personal income than nonmetro areas.
-In 2016, nonmetro areas ($38,224) in Oregon had a PCPI just 81.7 percent of the metro figure ($46,787).
-In the U.S., PCPI of nonmetro areas amounted to 74.9 percent of the metro PCPI.
+In 2017, nonmetro areas ($38,588) in Oregon had PCPI that was just 79.5 percent of the metro figure ($49,786).
+In the U.S., PCPI of nonmetro areas amounted to 73.8 percent of the metro PCPI.

 Comparing metro Oregon with other metro areas across the nation, however, we see that Oregon’s metro PCPI lags the nation, and has for a long while.
-In fact, Oregon’s metro areas had a PCPI that was 96.5 percent of the national PCPI in 1996, 90.6 percent in 2006, and 91.6 percent in 2016.
+In fact, Oregon’s metro areas had a PCPI that was 89.9 percent of the national PCPI in 2007 and 92.9 percent in 2017.